- Explore Opportunities

 The Rights to Decide - Making Equality Our Policy

-In June 2018, we began our Erasmus+ Youth Dialogue project called ‘The Rights to Decide - Making Equality Our Policy’.
+In June 2018, we began our Erasmus+ Youth Participation project called ‘The Rights to Decide - Making Equality Our Policy’.
 The project came about after Ireland was the last country in Europe to ratify the United Nations Convention on the Rights of Persons with Disabilities.
 The project consisted of advocacy workshops and meetings with local decision makers.
 Last year we ran 16 workshops on different topics in various locations across Dublin.

 My experience on the project has taught me about different services in Dublin for various communities, like the National Advocacy Service, Pavee Point and St Vincent de Paul.
 It was very interesting to get first-hand knowledge from guest speakers from these and other services.
 I also found it beneficial to learn how to work on a large project with a group.